FedHM: Efficient Federated Learning for Heterogeneous Models via Low-rank Factorization: Related Work

-\textbf{Low-rank Factorization.} Low-rank factorization is a classical compression method, while it is impractical to factorize the model after training~\cite{sainath2013low,lebedev2015speeding,xue2013restructuring} in FL.
-Furthermore, directly training the low-rank model from scratch~\cite{konevcny2016federated} results in the performance drop.
-FedDLR~\cite{qiao2021communication} factorizes the server model and recovers the low-rank model on the clients, reducing the communication cost while increasing the local computation cost.
-Pufferfish~\cite{wang2021pufferfish} improves the performance of the low-rank model by training a hybrid network and warm-up.
-Khodak et al.~\cite{khodak2020initialization} study the gradient descent on factorized layers and propose improving the low-rank models' performance by SI and FD.
+\textbf{Low-rank Factorization.} Low-rank factorization is a classical compression method, while it is impractical to factorize the model after training~\cite{lebedev2015speeding,sainath2013low,xue2013restructuring} in FL.
+Furthermore, directly training the low-rank model from scratch~\cite{konevcny2016federated} results in a performance drop.
+FedDLR~\cite{qiao2021communication} factorizes the server model and recovers the low-rank model on the clients, while it increases the computation cost.
+FedPara~\cite{hyeon-woo2022fedpara} proposes a new factorization method, which reduces the communication costs, while does not address the model heterogeneity.
+Pufferfish~\cite{wang2021pufferfish} improves the performance of the low-rank model by training a hybrid network and warm-up. \citet{khodak2020initialization} study the gradient descent on factorized layers and propose improving the low-rank models' performance by SI and FD.
 In this paper, we utilize the low-rank factorization to handle the model heterogeneity in federated learning.